lancearmstronger/AttestationServer/README.md

 Returns a standard challenge message in the same format as the Auditor app QR code.
 The challenge can only be used once and expires in 1 minute.

-The server challenge index *may* rotate.
-Ample time will be provided for subscribeKey rotation to be propagated before the challenge index is rotated.
+The server challenge index is always zeroed out and the userId should be used instead.

 ### /verify